 Requirements for DTT are dependent on DER rating, technology, point of interconnection, and load on the LIPA feeder section relative to the aggregate DER capacity on the section.
 (See Screen P10 in Section 4.
-In addition, alternative DTT technology may be required in certain situations if it is determined that conditions exist that could jeopardize the reliability, operation and/or security of the LIPA system.
+In addition, alternative DTT technology may be required in other certain situations if it is determined that conditions exist that could jeopardize the reliability, operation and/or security of the LIPA system.
 DTT is not required for DER connected to LIPA's system via a dedicated feeder.
-If other LIPA distribution load is ever connected to a dedicated feeder then DTT will be required.
+If other LIPA distribution load is ever connected to a dedicated feeder then DTT will be required at DER owner's expense.